Dr. Dre Threatens To Summon Every Guest From 1996 Wedding To Nicole Young In Divorce Trial

 Once again, there’s a new and unusual development in the divorce between Dr. Dre and Nicole Young.

-The most recent story in their ongoing divorce comes from Dre, who has threatened to summon every single guest from their 1996 wedding in an effort to prove his wife of more than 20 years wasn’t coerced into signing a prenup, according to reports from the Daily Mail.
+The most recent story in their ongoing divorce comes from Dre, who has threatened to summon every single guest from their 1996 wedding in an effort to prove his wife of more than 20 years that she wasn’t coerced into signing a prenup, according to reports from the Daily Mail.

 The couple got married in an intimate ceremony in Hawaii on May 25, 1996.
 While there’s little information available about the pair’s ceremony or who was in attendance, the publication puts the total number of guests at 15 to 20.